astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

-Attempts to obtain a reference to an instance of the [Assembly](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Reflection.Assembly 'System.Reflection.Assembly') that should be used for the application event logging source.
+Attempts to obtain a reference to an instance of the [Assembly](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Reflection.Assembly 'System.Reflection.Assembly') that should be used for the application event logging quote.

 ##### Returns

-If successful, a reference to an instance of the [Assembly](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Reflection.Assembly 'System.Reflection.Assembly') that should be used for the application event logging source; `null` otherwise.
+If successful, a reference to an instance of the [Assembly](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Reflection.Assembly 'System.Reflection.Assembly') that should be used for the application event logging quote; `null` otherwise.

 ##### Parameters